Kärcher Vacuum cleaner VC 3

 Multi-cyclone technologyEliminates the need to repeatedly change filter bags and buy expensive replacements.
 The waste container can be cleaned out simply with water.

-HEPA hygiene filterReliably filters the finest dirt, such as pollen and other allergy-triggering particles.
+HEPA 13 filterReliably filters the finest dirt, such as pollen and other allergy-triggering particles.
 Clean exhaust air – for a healthy living environment.

 Detachable floor nozzleOption to attach additional accessories for ideal cleaning in every area of the home.